jam-duna/jamtestnet/README.md

 * WRITE
 * YIELD
 * LOG
+* PROVIDE

 See [assurances.txt](./assurances.txt).
-As of 0.6.4 we use the [LOG host function call](https://hackmd.io/@polkadot/jip1) liberally, which shows writes out the result of the host function result in many of the calls along with the gas result.
+As of 0.6.5 we use the [LOG host function call](https://hackmd.io/@polkadot/jip1) liberally, which shows writes out the result of the host function result in many of the calls along with the gas result.

-As of 0.6.4, we have `refine` using all of the following:
+As of 0.6.5, we have `refine` using all of the following:

 * EXPORT
 * EXPUNGE